 What if I told you you could cut down on the time it takes to finish your marketing processes AND still get the same ROI?
-That’s one of the benefits of marketing automation, which makes the mundane manageable.
+That’s one of the benefits of marketing automation & strategy, which makes the mundane manageable.

 Have you ever thought, “I’m so tired of copying and pasting the same things over and over?”
 Maybe you’re typing in customer details into your CRM, and then into Google Contacts and yet again into your email marketing program.
 Repetitive tasks like this are also a marketing automation opportunity.Business owners often mistake marketing automation with starting complicated funnels and chatbots rather than streamlining an existing process. #marketingautomation #marketingstrategy Click To Tweet